 Relationships, Experiences, Meaning & Context

 Some impacts on the tree are more difficult to observe, subjective, relational and meaningful data often hidden beneath the soil of culture, history, and environment.
 Each tree has roots that connect them to the forest – to neighbouring trees, to community, to our history, and to place.
-These roots, studied by the social sciences, are an important part of understanding health.
+These roots are an important part of understanding health.
+The social sciences that study these roots prioritise understanding, authenticity, sensation, experience, relationships, and meaning-making.

 Connections, Dynamics,